Josh Almond, Parks & Recreation Director

 The Parks and Recreation Director creates and implements recreational programming and activities for town residents and oversees scheduling and reservations for all park facilities.

-Oakboro Parks and Recreation will be holding registration for fall soccer until November 2, 2018.
-This recreational program is for participants in Kindergarten through 5th grades.
-Registration fee will be $70 per child and include a game jersey.
-Late registration after November 2 will be $80 per child and is not guaranteed.
-Practices will start in late November with games being played in January/February.
+Oakboro Parks and Recreation will be holding registration for spring soccer until February 28, 2019.
+This recreational program is for participants ages 3-17.
+Registration fee will be $75 per child and include a game jersey.
+Late registration after February 28 will be $85 per child and is not guaranteed.
+Practices will start in March with games being played in April/May.
 You can return the registration form to Oakboro Town Hall in person between 8:30-5:00 Monday through Friday or by mail to PO Box 610, Oakboro, NC 28129 accompanied with a check payable to Town of Oakboro.
 Please email firstname.lastname@example.org if you have any questions.
 Download the form here and return to Town Hall.

 Oakboro District Park